veebch/cassette/README.md

 # Cassette

-A barely-adjusted version of https://github.com/veebch/doomed that shows a YouTube subscriber number on a 128 by 128 OLED screen (**SSD1351**).
+A barely-adjusted version of https://github.com/veebch/doomed that shows a YouTube subscriber number on a 128 x 128 OLED screen (**SSD1351**).